 The airbag system requires a constant source of power to function properly.
-If the battery voltage drops below 9.5 Volts due to a weak or dead battery, the airbag light may turn on and stay on until your clear the fault codes.
+If the battery voltage drops below 9.5 Volts due to a weak or dead battery, the airbag light may turn on until you clear the fault codes.
 The airbag / SRS Light may come on if the battery was recently replaced or disconnected and the key was turned on.
-If that is the case the airbag system needs a reset after a battery replacement or disconnection.
-You can use a diagnostic tool to clear the fault codes stored within the vehicle’s computer to reset the airbag system.
+If so, the airbag system needs a reset after a battery replacement or disconnection.
+To reset the airbag system, you can use a diagnostic tool to clear the fault codes stored within the vehicle’s computer.

 Faulty Clock Spring